JRascall/Flex/README.md

 # Flex
-## An attempt at creating something similar to SQL-To-Linq in .Net
+## An attempt at creating something similar to SQL-To-Linq ORM in .Net

 Trying to make it easier to create a DB connection and start querying data.
 Its really basic at the moment so be warned also no escaping on the values.